Transgender rights, religion among cases justices could add - WTMJ

 WASHINGTON (AP) — A closely watched voting rights dispute from Arizona is among five cases standing between the Supreme Court and its summer break.
 But even before the justices wrap up their work, likely later this week, they could say whether they’ll add more high-profile issues to what already promises to be a consequential term, beginning in October.

 This month, the court has already issued big decisions on health care and religious freedom.
 And next term, the high court has agreed to take on cases about abortion and guns.
-The court could say as soon as Monday what it will do about these issues awaiting action:
+The court on Monday passed on two potentially big cases but was still considering others.
+Here are the issues the court declined and others the court has not yet acted on:

-Á Virginia school board is asking the court to uphold a policy, struck down by lower courts, that prohibits transgender students from using school bathrooms that correspond with their gender identity.
-The case has been around for six years, since then-high school student Gavin Grimm filed a federal lawsuit over the Gloucester County board’s refusal to allow him to use the boys bathroom.
+The court on Monday declined to take an appeal by a Virginia school board asking the justices to uphold a policy that prohibits transgender students from using school bathrooms that correspond with their gender identity.
+Lower courts had struck down the policy.
+The case has been around for six years, since then-high school student Gavin Grimm filed a federal lawsuit over the Gloucester County board’s refusal to allow him to use the boys’ bathroom.

 The justices just wrapped up a case involving a church-affiliated foster care agency that declined to work with same-sex couples, ultimately siding with the agency.
 Now they’ll have to decide whether to hear other cases involving religious freedom claims.
 Alternately, they could send the cases back to lower courts for review in light of their recent decision.